zhangsinuo/zhangsinuo.github.io/_posts/2024-05-07-dictionary-llm.md

 1. Objective: To improve a Transformer-based language model's ability to write coherent and consistent stories by extending its context window.

 2. Challenge:
-\item Limited Context Window: The standard Transformer model struggles with longer narratives due to its limited context window, potentially losing track of earlier plot points or character details.
+   - Limited Context Window: The standard Transformer model struggles with longer narratives due to its limited context window, potentially losing track of earlier plot points or character details.
-\item Need for Extension: Story writing requires keeping track of a long narrative, characters, and plot developments, necessitating a longer context window.
+   - Need for Extension: Story writing requires keeping track of a long narrative, characters, and plot developments, necessitating a longer context window.

 3. Solution:
-\item Implementation: Employ techniques like memory-augmented neural networks or sparse attention mechanisms to extend the context window the model can consider.
+   - Implementation: Employ techniques like memory-augmented neural networks or sparse attention mechanisms to extend the context window the model can consider.
-\item Application: The model is used to generate stories, where it now maintains coherence over longer narratives by referring back to events and characters introduced earlier in the text.
+   - Application: The model is used to generate stories, where it now maintains coherence over longer narratives by referring back to events and characters introduced earlier in the text.

 4. Outcome: With an extended context window, the model produces more coherent and contextually consistent stories, successfully recalling and integrating earlier plot elements and character interactions throughout the narrative.